Walking instrument concept · live beta

 🔁

-Record a short pattern, play it back, and keep adding live taps on top.
+Record a short pattern, play it back, save it, share it, and keep adding live taps on top.

 🎧